zandigohar/AI-Classics/README.md

 Machine Learning Scripts and Reports:

-I have uploaded some course projects done with aritificial intelligence (Fall 2019) here, including: Handwritten digit classification, breast cancer prediction, markvo models (MM) and hidden morkov models (HMM).
+I have uploaded some course projects done with aritificial intelligence here, including:

+Handwritten digit classification
+breast cancer prediction
+markvo models (MM)
+hidden morkov models (HMM).

-The codes are all  written in Python 3.
+The codes are all  written in Python.

 You may need to install some packages to run the code including 'sklearn' and 'pomegranate'.